Jun Azumi: CDP (2019-)

-On January 15th, 2019, he formally joined the Constitutional Democratic Party, along with several other members of the Group of Independents such as Katsuya Okada.
+On January 15, 2019, he formally joined the Constitutional Democratic Party, along with several other members of the Group of Independents such as Katsuya Okada.

-He stayed with the CDP when it merged with groupings of DPP and SDP lawmakers on September 19th, being named Diet Affairs Chairman of the CDP on September 20th.
+He stayed with the CDP when it merged with groupings of DPP and SDP lawmakers on September 19, being named Diet Affairs Chairman of the CDP on September 20.

 In the 2021 election, he held onto his district against newcomer Chisato Morishita by 13%, with Morishita being shut-out from being revived on the proportional block.
-With the inaugration of Kenta Izumi as leader of the CDP, he resigned as Diet Affairs Chair, being succeeded by Sumio Mabuchi.
+With the inauguration of Kenta Izumi as leader of the CDP, he resigned as Diet Affairs Chair, being succeeded by Sumio Mabuchi.

 A personnel reshuffle in August 2022 saw him become Diet Affairs Chair of the party again.
 November 2022 saw the passing of the revised Public Offices Election Bill, which redistributed and redrew electoral districts.
 Miyagi saw a House of Representatives seat it held cut due to population loss, reducing the prefecture from 6 to 5 seats.
 The CDP held a meeting in December following the law's passage and formally endorsed 69 candidates in the new districts, with Azumi moving from Miyagi's 5th to Miyagi's 4th.
 The 4th comprises much of the same territory as the 5th did, but also holds onto several districts and cities from the former 4th such as Kurokawa, Tomiya, and Tagajō.

 In the 2024 election, Azumi ran in the 4th district.
 The incumbent, former Environmental Minister Shintaro Ito, stayed in the district rather than move to a different one.
 An Ishin candidate and a Reiwa Shinsengumi candidate also ran.
 The LDP campaign was described as a struggle, particularly due to the slush fund and Unification Church scandals.
 Just after voting closed at 8:00 PM, the Asahi Shimbun announced it was sure Azumi had won the district.
 The LDP won five seats on the Tohoku PR block; however, the margin of defeat for the last seat on the PR block was 75.14% with Taku Nemoto, which was higher than Ito's (64.19%).
 Ito lost his seat entirely as a result.

-He became chair of the Budget Committee on November 14th, the first from the opposition in over 30 years.
-He made his debut on December 5th.
+He became chair of the Budget Committee on November 14, the first from the opposition in over 30 years.
+He made his debut on December 5.

 Following the resignation of Junya Ogawa, Azumi was named Secretary-General of the Constitutional Democratic Party of Japan.